sdat2/seager19/docs/MRes.md

 My MSci Project <https://bit.ly/msci-report> showed that you can predict the responsiveness of a coastline to a windstess fairly well with a very simple physical model.
+To properly cacluate the return period for a given coastline, quite a lot of data is required.